Thursday, July 19, 2012

 Allegrippis Bicycle and Hiking Trails

-Ilse and I enjoy what the German's call “wandern,” not necessarily heavy-boot hiking, but more than just shuffling along in flip-flops.
+Ilse and I enjoy what Germans call “wandern.”
+Not necessarily heavy-boot hiking, but more than just shuffling along in flip-flops.
 Good shoes, yes, but no alpenstock required.
-We find the perfect trail at Raystown Lake at the Seven Points Recreational Area.
+We find the perfect hiking trail for us at Raystown Lake at the Seven Points Recreational Area.
 Designed and built by the International Mountain Biking Association, the Allegrippis trail system is a first-class multi-use trail system that is fast becoming world renowned.
 There were several young Germans here just to ride the trails, and on our last outing, we met a couple who had driven over from Washington DC, a three and a half hour drive, just for a day's outing on the Allegrippis trails.